semiodesk/limes/Documentation/Journal.md

 ### Wednesday, 30th November
 [Sebastian Faubel](mailto:sebastian@semiodesk.com)

-- My daughter opened the first door on the advent calendar
+- My daughter opened the first door on the advent calendar.. what a happy day!
 - Fixed #22: Cannot navigate search result items on 'everything' search result page
   - I did not want to fix this initially, however I figured that this bug also prevents people from navigating to publications, concepts etc.
   - Also when fixing this bug the search bar on top of the page could serve the everything search results, rendering the search box belwo the people search unnecessary